 Normally there are two different types of GPUs available: Dedicated Graphics Card and Integrated Graphics Card.
 Integrated Graphics are built into the motherboard where no add-in card is used.
 Integrated graphics use a portion of a computer’s system RAM instead of their own dedicated memory.
 Integrated graphics are less powerful than discrete graphics, but conserve energy.
 You’ll find these built into most ‘standard’ laptops and computers, they are a cost-effective model but cannot be easily upgraded.

-Dedicated graphics An add-in graphics card that is installed on to the motherboard as an extra component. which deliver more processing power and a higher quality visual experience compared to integrated graphics, for use in applications that require a lot of computing power such as HD video content and 3D games.
+Dedicated graphics An add-in graphics card that is installed onto the motherboard as an extra component. which delivers more processing power and a higher quality visual experience compared to integrated graphics, for use in applications that require a lot of computing power such as HD video content and 3D games.

 Integrated Graphics Card

-Integrated graphics is basically a graphics processing unit which does not have it’s own memory but uses a little amount of the system memory.
+Integrated graphics is basically a graphics processing unit that does not have its own memory but uses a little amount of the system memory.
 So, if you have a computer with 4GB of RAM, the video card can use anywhere between one and five percent of the available memory for graphics processing.
-Of course, the amount of consumed RAM by integrated graphics card is dynamic and it depends on GPU load.
+Of course, the amount of consumed RAM by an integrated graphics card is dynamic and it depends on GPU load.

 Integrated Graphics Card: